Indiana Insurance Data Security Law

-Where are the forms located for download and completion?
+Where is the form located for download and completion?

-The forms are only available online and cannot be downloaded.
-Both forms can be found on this page in the Available Forms to File section.
+The form is only available online and cannot be downloaded and can be found on this page in the Available Forms to File section.

-If there is a parent company, does each subsidiary need to file either the Annual Certification Form or Exemption Form?
+If there is a parent company, does each subsidiary need to file the Annual Certification Form?

 Yes.
-Each insurance company domiciled in Indiana that qualifies as a licensee and has a unique EIN number will need to file the Annual Certification Form or can submit the Exemption Form, if applicable.
+Each insurance company domiciled in Indiana that qualifies as a licensee, is not exempt, and has a unique EIN number will need to file the Annual Certification Form.

 How soon do we need to notify the IDOI about a cybersecurity event?